naholyr/doggybag/README.md

   * Pagination
   * …

+### Installation

+You may need to copy the templates in `node_modules/doggybag/crud/views` and customize them the way you want.
+These are the "layouts" for your CRUD modules, they must fill in your global layout, and will be completed with partials (you must write too) for edit and list modes.

 ### Usage

 Example: to add a `/users` route to your app to manage your `User` model, you need to define a few partials and just